Buying & Selling

 - Imagine the possibilities.
 There is great potential to be unlocked in Aurora's historic neighborhoods.

-- At closing please remember to sign the Historic Disclosure Form and send a copy to the Preservation Commission.
+An ordinance requiring the disclosure of historic designation by sellers of real property in the City of Aurora.
+At closing please remember to sign the and send a copy to the Preservation Commission.

 Property owners in Aurora's Historic Districts have stated: